paracrawl/keops/migration/MIGRATION.md

     from models import Base
     target_metadata = Base.metadata

-You must also add `include_schemas=True` every time the context is configured.
+You must also add `include_schemas=True` every time the context is configured (the function `context.configure` is called).
 This happens near lines 46 and 68.

 Near line 46: